JPLOpenSource/fprime-sw-Rel1.0/COSMOS/README.md

 |evr\_dump\_component.rb|Plain text writing protocol that specifies how text should be written in the data\_viewer application|[.rb](../COSMOS/lib/evr\_dump\_component.rb)|
 |multi\_string\_item\_conversion.rb|Ruby script that is used in event telemetry to allow COSMOS to handle multiple strings by pre-specifying all packet items in a single BLOCK-type item and then parsing out their values within this script rather than in COSMOS itself|[.rb](../COSMOS/lib/multi\_string\_item\_conversion.rb)|
 |fprime\_protocol.rb|Optional helper script for FPrime ref app that bypasses an error message that gets sent out when COSMOS doesn't recognize the first 13 bits the ref app sends|[.rb](../COSMOS/lib/fprime\_protocol.rb)|

+## 7 COSMOS HTTP API
+Notes on COSMOS' HTTP API and how to use it to subscribe to streaming telemetry and send commands are here.
+Overview of COSMOS JSON API is [here](https://cosmosrb.com/docs/json_api/)